Sustainable and Intelligent Building Design (30 credits)

 Design Project (60 credits)

-In this unit, students carry out in-depth research into a topic relevant to the discipline, culminating in a design thesis and communicated via visual aids and artefacts as well as verbally.
+In this module, students carry out in-depth research into a topic relevant to the discipline, culminating in a design thesis and communicated via visual aids and artefacts as well as verbally.

 Please note: Not all optional module are guaranteed to run each year.